-(1) The amounts in this column, computed in accordance with current Financial Accounting Standard Board guidance for accounting for and reporting of stock-based compensation, represent the aggregate grant-date fair value of each time-based restricted stock unit and performance-based restricted stock unit award.
+(1) The amounts in this column, computed in accordance with current Financial Accounting Standard Board guidance for accounting for and reporting of stock-based compensation, represent the aggregate grant-date fair value of time-based restricted stock unit and performance-based restricted stock unit awards.
 Further detail surrounding the awards, the method of valuation and the assumptions made are set forth in the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section of the Company's Annual Report on Form 10-K under "Critical Accounting Policies and Estimates."
-For this purpose, the operating income portion of the PRSUs are valued based on the probable outcome of the performance condition, as determined for purposes of applicable accounting rules as of the grant date.
-The amounts in the "Stock Awards" column that are attributable to the operating income portion of the PRSUs based on this valuation methodology are: \$1,968,650 for Mr. Anderson, \$562,389 for Mr. Romanko, \$374,974 for Mr. Bull and \$299,921 for each of Mr. Specter and Ms. Werthauser.
-The value of the maximum number of shares that could be earned under the operating income portion of the PRSU awards, based on the closing price of our shares on the grant date, is \$3,937,301 for Mr. Anderson, \$1,124,777 for Mr. Romanko, \$749,948 for Mr. Bull and \$599,842 for each of Mr. Specter and Ms. Werthauser.
+For this purpose, the operating income portion of the PRSUs are valued based on the probable outcome of the performance condition at target, as determined for purposes of applicable accounting rules as of the grant date.
+The amounts in the "Stock Awards" column that are attributable to the operating income portion of the PRSUs based on this valuation methodology are: \$2,812,552 for Mr. Anderson, \$937,517 for Mr. Bull and Mr. Romanko, \$374,972 for Mr. Hill, \$330,906 for Mr. Specter and \$262,533 for Ms. Chipman.
+The value of the maximum number of shares that could be earned under the operating income portion of the PRSU awards, based on the closing price of our shares on the grant date, is \$5,625,104 for Mr. Anderson, \$1,875,035 for Mr. Bull and Mr. Romanko, \$749,943 for Mr. Hill, \$674,984 for Mr. Specter and \$525,066 for Ms. Chipman.